Hey Pa! There's a Goat on the Roof

 Hey Pa!
 There's a Goat on the Roof was a children's board game issued by Parker Brothers in 1966.
 The main objective to the overall game is to get more cans than any other player.
 The player with the most cans win the game.

 Details

 The game revolves around a game board featuring plastic farm-related items sticking out of it.
-Each player selects a goat as his/her playing piece placing the pieces along the goat pen on the board.
-Players move goat-shaped pieces around the board attempting to complete tasks that reward them with tin can pieces.
-The first player to move their goat onto the roof of the barn ends the game, and at that time whatever player has the most cans wins.
-Movement is determined by an included spinner which make the game purely on luck.
+Each player selects a goat as their playing piece, placing the pieces along the goat pen on the board.
+Players move goat-shaped pieces around the board, attempting to complete tasks to win tin can pieces.
+The first player to move their goat onto the roof of the barn ends the game, and the winner is then the player with the most tin cans.
+Movement is determined by an included spinner, which makes the game run purely on luck.